 3.3.2 prevail over any inconsistent terms or conditions contained, or referred to, in any purchase order, confirmation of order, acceptance of a quotation, or specification or other document supplied by you, or implied by law, trade custom, practice or course of dealing.

-4. Commencement, duration, postponement, cancellation and amendment
+4. Commencement, duration, postponement, cancellation, amendment non-availability and general application

 4.2 For Services where a date is to be arranged with you at a future point in time, we will confirm this date in writing and the Services will be supplied on such date.

-4.3 There may be circumstances in which we need to cancel the Services.
+4.3 There may be circumstances in which we need to cancel (rather than postpone) the Services.
 In such circumstances, we will provide you with a full refund of the amount paid for such Services and we will make every effort to provide you with such refund within 60 days of the date of cancellation.

 4.5 We shall notify you of any cancellation or postponement of any Services or change to venue by emailing the email address that you provided us with and it is your responsibility to advise us of any change to your email address.
 We shall not be liable for any loss you suffer (such as travelling to the location where the Services were to be provided) arising out of you failing to see our email about any cancellation, postponement or change of venue.